derekdriggs/StochOpt/README.md

 # StochOpt
-A library of stochastic optimisation algorithms
+A library of stochastic optimisation algorithms.